erykml/medium_articles/README.md

 # Medium articles
-Short scripts used for articles published on [Medium](https://medium.com/@eryk.lewinson)
+Short scripts used for articles published on [Medium](https://medium.com/@eryk.lewinson) The latest versions of the texts can be found on Medium, the latest changes to the code are reflected in the notebooks/scripts.

 ## Articles
 * [Introduction to quantitative finance part I: Stylised facts of asset returns](https://towardsdatascience.com/introduction-to-quantitative-finance-part-i-stylised-facts-of-asset-returns-5190581e40ea)